elpaso/qgis-connect-plugin/docs/source/index.rst

 * Support for local directory-based plugins repository
 * Automated way of installing additional non-Boundless plugins
 * Ability to install QGIS plugins from local ZIP packages
+* Notifications about updates for Boundless plugins and automated way to install them

 |connect_plugin| is the only "core" plugin shipped with |BLQGIS|, and will act
 as a single entry point to Boundless technology and content for QGIS